bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-ad-fs-sso-for-bitrise.md

 You might wan to [check out Workspace member’s SAML SSO statuses](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) once the connection is up.

-You might want to [enforce SAML SSO login to the Workspace](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-a-workspace) once all Workspace members have authorized their SAML SSO connection to the Org.
+You might want to [enforce SAML SSO login to the Workspace](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-a-workspace) once all Workspace members have authorized their SAML SSO connection to the Workspace.

 Disabling SAML SSO is very simple - [learn how.](/team-management/organizations/saml-sso-in-organizations/#disabling-a-workspaces-saml-sso)